sarwar1995/clone-rfa/README.md

 ## Testing
-Install pytest-django `pip install pytest-django` or `pipenv install pytest-django` Install factory_boy `pip install factory_boy` version 3.2.0
+Install pytest-django `pip install pytest-django` or `pipenv install pytest-django` Install factory_boy `pip install factory_boy` version 3.2.0 Make sure to run `pytest` command from inside the rfa folder i.e. the folder that contains the pytest.ini configuration file.
+Otherwise it won't work and you might get ModuleNotFound errors for core, comments etc. modules.

 ## Compiling and Running
 To compile changes to the React code, run: